Asipita/terminal_and_unix_solutions/terminal_basics/readme.md

 - How do you move your cursor to the beginning in terminal?  `control + a` How do you delete a word (without pressing backspace multiple times) in -terminal? `option + delete`

-- What is the difference between a terminal and shell? **The terminal is a  program is just an interface to the shell.
+- What is the difference between a terminal and shell? **The terminal is a  program which serves as an interface to the shell.
 The shell is what actually handles commands and so forth; the terminal program just gives it a way to interact with the environment.**

 - What is an absolute path? **An absolute path is a path that starts from the root route and gives the complete location for a file or folder**

-- What is an relative path? **A relative path is a path that starts at the current location and not the root route**
+- What is a relative path? **A relative path is a path that starts at the current location and not the root route**

 - What is a flag?
 Give three examples of flags you have used. **A flag adds additional functionality to an existing command, we have seen `-a` and `-l` for the `ls` command and `-r` for the `cp` and `rm` commands**